freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     You can learn more about why you should use conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits).

-9. If you realise that you need to edit a file or, update the commit message after making a commit you can do so after editing the files with:
+9. If you realise that you need to edit a file or update the commit message after making a commit you can do so after editing the files with:

     ```shell
     git commit --amend